kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

   unless you are using a cloud provider.
 You can use the `--hostname-override` flag to override the default behavior if you need to specify a Node name different from the machine's hostname.

-- Currently, the kubelet cannot automatically detects the cgroup driver used by the CRI runtime, but the value of `--cgroup-driver` must match the cgroup driver used by the CRI runtime to ensure the health of the kubelet.
+- Currently, the kubelet automatically detects the cgroup driver used by the CRI runtime, but the value of `--cgroup-driver` must match the cgroup driver used by the CRI runtime to ensure the health of the kubelet.